-(a) Should Participant's Service terminate by reason of his or her Retirement, death or Permanent Disability prior to , 20, then on , 20, Participant shall vest in a number of Shares equal to the number of Shares (if any) in which Participant would have been v ested at , 20 had Participant continued in the Corporation's Service through , 20 multiplied by a fraction, the numerator of v which is the number of full months of Service Participant completed between the Award Date and the he termination of Participant's Service, and the denominate or of which is thirty-six (36).
-In the event of the termination of Participant's Service due to Participan it's Retirement, such vesting shall be conditioned upon Par ticipant's compliance e with the conditions of Section 9 through, 20
+(a) Should Participant's Service terminate by reason of his or her Retirement, death or Permanent Disability prior to February , 2015, then on February , 2015, Participant shall vest in a number of Shares equal to the number of Shares (if any) in which Participant would have been vested at February , 2015 had Participant continued in the Corporation's Service through February , 2015 multiplied by a fraction, the numerator of which is the number of full months of Service Participant completed between the Award Date and the termination of Participant's Service, and the denominator of which is thirty-six (36).
+In the event of the termination of Participant's Retirement, such vesting shall be conditioned upon Participant's compliance with the conditions of Section 9 through February , 2015.

 (b) Any Restricted Stock Units subject to this Award at the time of a Change in Control may be assumed by the successor entity or otherwise continued in full force and effect or may be replaced with a cash retention program of the successor entity which preserves the Fair Market Value of the unvested shares of Common Stock subject to the Award at the time of the Change in Control and provides for subsequent payout of that value in accordance with the same (or more favorable) vesting schedule in effect for the Award at the time of such Change in Control.
 In the event of such assumption or continuation of the Award or such replacement of the Award with a cash retention program, no accelerated vesting of the Restricted Stock Units shall occur at the time of the Change in Control.
-However, in the event that the Change in Control occurs prior to the end of the Measurement Period, the vesting provisions in effect for the Award following the Change in Control shall no longer be tied to the attainment of the full Performance Objective set forth in Schedule I and shall instead be converted into the following vesting schedule: The Award (whether in its assumed or continued form or as converted into a cash retention program) shall vest with respect to the number of Shares (or the amount of cash) determined under Section 5(c) below upon Participant's continuation in Service through , 20.
+However, in the event that the Change in Control occurs prior to the end of the Measurement Period, the vesting provisions in effect for the Award following the Change in Control shall no longer be tied to the attainment of the full Performance Objective set forth in Schedule I and shall instead be converted into the following vesting schedule: The Award (whether in its assumed or continued form or as converted into a cash retention program) shall vest with respect to the number of Shares (or the amount of cash) determined under Section 5(c) below upon Participant's continuation in Service through February , 2015.
 Following the completion of such Service vesting period, the securities, cash or other property underlying the vested Award shall be issued on the applicable Issue Date.
 The Award may also vest in accordance with the special vesting provisions of Paragraphs 5(a) and (e) of this Agreement.